Vimthusiast/tempest/README.md

 The rules are, **user-defined types are PascalCase, builtins and keywords are lowercase, and `:` means "has type."**

-### Optional is honest about absence and enforces checks explicitly
+### Optional is honest about absence and enforces checks explicitly.

 `Int8?` is shorthand for `Optional(Int8)` - a value that is explicitly either `Some(x)` or `None`.
 There is no *implicit null*; actually there is no `NULL` at all.
 If a field can be absent,